rapid7/insightconnect-plugins/plugins/armorblox/help.md

 # Key Features

-* Fetches armorblox detected incidents for the input tenant.
+* Fetches incidents detected by Armorblox for the given tenant.
 * Retrieves the remedation action for a given incident.

 # Requirements

-* Example: Requires an API Key from the product
+* Requires an API Key from the product.
-* Example: API must be enabled on the Settings page in the product's user interface

 # Supported Product Versions